La5te2/ChessAI/Melano.md

 U_{b,h,v}.
 $$

-Concatenating the $H$ head outputs, applying the output projection and adding the block input produces the attention residual output
+The attention sublayer concatenates the $H$ head outputs for source token $u$ and projects the resulting $C$-dimensional vector back to the token feature space.
+Adding the projected vector to the position-adjusted token $\widetilde h_{b,u}$ produces the attention residual output

 $$
 y_{b,u}=\widetilde h_{b,u}+
 W_{o,b}\mathrm{Concat}_{h=1}^{H}(o_{b,h,u})+b_{o,b}.
 $$

-A second LayerNorm supplies each token to a feed-forward network whose hidden width is $4C$.
-The feed-forward result is added to $y_b$ to produce the block output
+The feed-forward sublayer applies the second LayerNorm to each token in $y_b$, maps the normalized feature vector from $C$ to $4C$ features, applies GELU and maps the result back to $C$ features.
+Adding this result to $y_b$ produces the block output.

 $$
 h_{b+1}=y_b+